TL;DR

 Most common Google Ads mistakes

-20+ most common mistakes and how to avoid them
+20+ of the most common mistakes and how to avoid them

 Author: Slobodan Jelisavac, Google Ads Specialist